EgemenBaykan/VHDL_Examples/README.md

 <h3> Which Programs Are Used? </h3>

 <p> As text editor Visual Studio Code and for simulations ModelSim are used in this repo.
-Please check the links below to see how to download Visual Studio Code and Modelsim. </p>
+Please check the links below to see how to download Visual Studio Code and ModelSim. </p>

 <ul>
     <li> <a href="https://www.youtube.com/watch?v=1AnXVuSm90c&t=15s" target="_blank">ModelSim Download Tutorial on YouTube</a> </li>